Phuket, ประเทศไทย - Things to Do in Phuket

 Insider Tips

-Visit temples and cultural sites in the early morning (7-9 AM) to avoid crowds and heat, and always dress respectfully with covered shoulders and knees
+Visit local temples and cultural sites early morning (7-9 AM) to avoid heat and crowds while experiencing peaceful morning ceremonies

 Complete Phuket Travel Guide